Ninju/nixconfig/README.md

 ## X1 Carbon 10th Gen
 I recently was equipped with a new machine at work and had the chance to try rolling out my config to a new machine.

-Long story short is that the results were extremely satisfying.
+Long story short is that I'm very happy with the result.

-I'm never usually this organised with my config, meaning there is usually a lot of clean-up to do.
-However, this time, the process was very smooth.
+---
 The below notes on installation are more for my own reference:

 1. Load the NixOS installer from a USB.